SaltyGoo/saltygoo.github.io/class/mu_wizard2.md

 <details markdown="1">
 <summary><b>83.
 The Cunning Crafts</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *A collection of writings by many women.
 Copiously illustrated.*
-- You can spend five minutes to create a shamble, which allows you to detect if magic has been worked nearby.
+- You can spend ten minutes to create a shamble, which allows you to detect if magic has been worked nearby.
 It will only tell you yes / no and relative strength.
 - Each time you study this book, roll a D6.
 That many women that are neither noble or clergy in the area owe you a favor for you have given them contraceptive, proconceptive, or contramenstrual help.
 - Roll 1D4, you gain the following spell: 1.
 [Folk Tongue](/2020/11/13/folk-tongue/), 2.
 [Circle of Protection](/2020/11/12/circle-of-protection/), 3.
 [Rite of the Seventh Day](/2020/11/13/rite-of-the-seventh-day/), 4.
 [Occult Consultation](/2020/11/13/occult-consultation/)
 ###### *From Throne of Salt's [Witch](http://throneofsalt.blogspot.com/2018/02/class-witch.html)!*